Emergence of universality in transport of noisy free fermions

 \lettersection{Conclusions} In this letter, we analysed out-of-equilibrium dynamics of noisy free fermions on a $1D$ lattice exchanging particles with reservoirs at both edges.
 We considered \qnoise as a simple model for a quantum transport setup and focused on the total transported charge, which obeys a large deviation principle.
 We argue for universality by reducing, through coarse-graining, the model to QSSEP.
 Then, we introduced a new technique that exploits the arbitrariness on where to measure the current to calculate exactly the cumulants of charge transferred in QSSEP in the thermodynamic limit and show they coincide with SSEP.
 Extending this method to other stochastic models of transport in $1D$~\cite{derrida1993exact} is an interesting perspective.

-We emphasize that beyond \qnoise, any general local free fermionic system with a well-defined thermodynamic limit is well-described by our analysis.
-We thus conclude that the current fluctuations observed in spinless $U(1)$-conserving free fermions with unitary noise are universal and coincide with those of SSEP.
-An interesting open question would be to analyse the role of interactions in noisy boundary-driven systems~\cite{PhysRevLett.131.210402}.
+More generally, our analysis applies to local one-dimensional free-fermion systems with a well-defined thermodynamic limit.
+We conclude that current fluctuations in spinless $U(1)$-conserving free fermions with unitary noise are universal and match those of SSEP.
+Natural open questions concern the role of interactions in noisy boundary-driven systems~\cite{PhysRevLett.131.210402}, and the effects of long-range hopping or higher dimensions.

 \lettersection{Acknowledgements} ADL warmly thanks Denis Bernard, Tony Jin and Jacopo De Nardis for discussions.
 ADL acknowledges support from the ANR JCJC grant ANR-21-CE47-0003 (TamEnt).
-This work was supported by Fundação para a Ciência e Tecnologia (FCT) through grants No.2022.11940.BD (JC) and No.UID/CTM/04540/2020 (PR).
-Finally, this work was also supported by FCT I.P. under Project 2023.10864.CPCA.A1 at OBLIVION supercomputer.
+This work was supported by Fundação para a Ciência e Tecnologia (FCT) through grants No.2022.11940.BD (JC), UID/04540/2025 (DOI: 10.54499/UID/04540/2025) to the I\&D unit Centro de Física e Engenharia de Materiais Avançados (CeFEMA) (JC, PR), and through project SCALE-QLT (DOI: 10.54499/2024.16192.PEX) (PR).
+This work was also supported by FCT I.P. under Project 2023.10864.CPCA.A1 at OBLIVION supercomputer.
+Finally, this work received funding by the CY Initiative of Excellence (grant “Investissements d’Avenir” ANR-16-IDEX-0008) and part of it was developed during PR stay at CY Advanced Studies whose support is gratefully acknowledged.

 \onecolumngrid

 {S\arabic{table}} {S\thesection.\arabic{equation}} {S\arabic{figure}}